dardanbujupaj/aoc-py/README.md

 ## Run solutions

-- `poetry run aoc` to run the solutions of the current day.
+- `uv run aoc` to run the solutions of the current day.
-- `poetry run p1` to run part 1
+- `uv run p1` to run part 1
-- `poetry run p2` to run part 2
+- `uv run p2` to run part 2

 The `day` and `year` can be supplied to run a solution for another day.
-- `poetry run aoc 1` for the first day of this year.
+- `uv run aoc 1` for the first day of this year.
-- `poetry run aoc 1 2023` for the first day of 2023.
+- `uv run aoc 1 2023` for the first day of 2023.

 > [!NOTE]
 > The file for the solution will be created if it doesn't exist yet.